NFC North roundtable: Who is the favorite to finish last in the division in 2023?

 There’s a lot going on in the NFC North this season.

-In the latest of a series of posts previewing the division ahead of the 2023 season, Alyssa Barbieri of Bears Wire, Jeff Risdon of Lions Wire, Zach Kruse of Packers Wire and Tyler Forness of Vikings Wire answered the question: Which players are on the hot seat in 2023?
+In the latest of a series of posts previewing the division ahead of the 2023 season, Alyssa Barbieri of Bears Wire, Jeff Risdon of Lions Wire, Zach Kruse of Packers Wire and Tyler Forness of Vikings Wire answered the question: Who is the favorite to finish last in the division in 2023?

 This is a tough choice.
 The Bears were so lacking in talent a year ago, while the Vikings have suffered a serious net talent drain this offseason.
 But the Packers get the tenuous nod for the team most likely to finish last in the division.